Pradip Krishen: Environmental work

 Starting in 1995, Krishen began studying trees and spending time in the jungles of Panchmarhi in Madhya Pradesh, with the help of a forester friend.
 Krishen taught himself field botany and began identifying and photographing Delhi's trees, extensively exploring the city's green habitat.
 In the course of his work, Krishen led numerous public "tree-walks" on Sunday mornings and became a keen ecological gardener.
 Krishen has created "native-plant" gardens in Delhi, west Rajasthan, and Garhwal, and is currently working on a large rewilding scheme at Rao Jodha Desert Rock Park near Mehrangarh fort in Jodhpur, Rajasthan.
 He was briefly associated with the Aga Khan Trust in an eco-initiative in the Sunder Nursery in New Delhi.
 In 2014, Krishen began work on a new gardening initiative at Abha Mahal in Nagaur Fort, Rajasthan.
 The following year, he took over as Project Director of the gardens of the Calico Museum in Ahmedabad, and most recently, leads a team of horticulturists and landscape architects to restore an extensive set of sand dunes in Jaipur city, Rajasthan.

 Krishen's book Trees of Delhi: A Field Guide, published by Dorling Kindersley/Penguin Group in 2006, met with popular and critical acclaim, and became a best-seller in India.

 Krishen's second book Jungle Trees of Central India, published by Penguin India, was released in 2014.

+Personal life

+In 1984, he married Arundhati Roy who also acted in his films.
+They divorced in 2022.